ProgramCrafter/ton-stable-timer/README.md

 So, only and if only there is too much money (more than 10M), I'll be able to extract excesses for other purposes.

 # TODO
 [ ].
 Create forwarder contract that will not be trusted by timer-bells structure (so user-provided messages could not break its invariants) and will be trusted by users instead of bells with address unknown till schedule is done.
 [ ].
 Add opcodes to owner operations.
 [ ].
 Make forwarder and timer address config parameters.
 [ ].
 Make price configurable by TON validators.
+[ ].
+Consider sending messages from bells with mode=1 (message forwarding fees are paid by bell, not by final contract).